Buu Nygren wins Navajo Nation president, beats incumbent - KESQ

 FLAGSTAFF, Ariz.
 (AP) — Buu Nygren has ousted Jonathan Nez as president of the Navajo Nation, a position that wields influence nationally because of the size of the tribe’s reservation in the U.S. Southwest and its huge population.

-“I’m used to being held accountable in every job,” said Nygren, a tribal vice presidential candidate in 2018.
+“I’m used to being held accountable in every job,” Nygren, a tribal vice presidential candidate in 2018, said ahead of Tuesday’s election.
 “I’m taking that approach.
 If I don’t perform, I have no business being here.”

-Nygren’s win, along with his running mate Richelle Montoya, means the Navajo Nation will have a woman in the Office of the President and Vice President for the first time.

 The Navajo Nation’s population of 400,000 is second only to the Cherokee Nation of Oklahoma.
 It also has the largest land base by far of any tribe at 27,000 square miles (70,000 square kilometers) stretching into parts of New Mexico, Arizona and Utah.

 Nez is a seasoned politician who ascended to the presidency after years as a community leader, Navajo County supervisor, Navajo Nation Council delegate and vice president.
-He preached a message of continuity in the race, saying progress takes time.
+He encouraged voters to choose continuity in the race, saying progress takes time.

+Nez’s spokesman, Jared Touchin, did not immediately respond to a request for comment Tuesday night from The Associated Press.
+Nez and his running mate, Chad Abeyta, gathered in a separate area of the fairgrounds.

 Tens of thousands of Navajos still live without running water, electricity and broadband.
 The coronavirus pandemic highlighted those inequities and thrust the Navajo Nation into the spotlight when it had one of the highest infection rates in the U.S.